nafew-azim/TAL/README.md

 TAL coordinates specialized experts with adaptive loss-guided inference, episodic memory, and self-monitoring to improve in-context learning and collaborative task execution.

-This repository includes:

-* Full implementation and reproducibility on a GSM8K small subset with results

-Here are the Hugging Face links to the datasets we used:
+Here are the Hugging Face links to the datasets :

 ### General Reasoning & Benchmark Datasets